nauvane/babelish/content/docs/Scripts and Unicode/What is Unicode?/index.md

 ### How is Unicode organized?

-Unicode is made up of sixteen planes, with no characters assigned as of yet to planes 4 to 13.
+Unicode is made up of sixteen **planes**, with no characters assigned as of yet to planes 4 to 13.

 {{< figure src="/images/bmp.png" caption="Unicode planes in UnicodeChecker" alt="Unicode planes in UnicodeChecker" width="80%">}}